root-project/root/README/ReleaseNotes/v632/index.md

 and a factor 2.5 in memory decrease.
 This improvement is transparent for `RDataFrame` users.

 ## Graphics backends
+The ROOT release 6.32 brings a lot of impressive enhancements to the Web Graphics package, greatly surpassing the features and capabilities of version 6.30.
+This update provides users with a more robust Web Graphics.

+* The JSROOT version has been updated to v7.7

 ## 2D Graphics Libraries